dingguodong-826/lighttrack/README.md

 bash Evolution/src/Search/search.sh
 ```
 ## Flops, Params, and Speed
-Compute the flops and params of our LightTrack-Mobile
+Compute the flops and params of our LightTrack-Mobile.
+The flops counter we use is [pytorch-OpCounter](https://github.com/Lyken17/pytorch-OpCounter)
 ```
 python FLOPs_Params.py
 ```